Rohangouda/yourNews/README.md

 (https://github.com/Rohangouda/yourNews/blob/main/src/components/Images/Demo.png)

-This News App is powered by the GNews public API and provides users with the latest news articles from around the world.
+This News App is powered by the News public API and provides users with the latest news articles from around the world.
 The app offers a user-friendly interface where news articles are organized by categories, allowing users to easily browse and read articles of their interest.

 ## Features